-- Undergraduate visiting students register for courses with an academic adviser and pay tuition and course-related fees in full at the time of registration.
+- Undergraduate visiting students register for courses with an academic advisor and pay tuition and course-related fees in full at the time of registration.

 - Visiting students are not eligible for federal or institutional financial assistance.

-- International students are eligible to apply for non-degree study as an undergraduate visiting student if they already hold a visa that permits part-time study.
-International students holding a B-2 or F-2 visa are only permitted to register for courses that are recreational or avocational.
+- International students are eligible to apply for non-degree study as undergraduate visiting students if they already hold a visa that permits full-time study.

-- Individuals wishing to participate in Undergraduate Visiting Student opportunities in Arts & Sciences during the academic year should contact Ashley June Moore, Director of Programmatic Initiatives, at email@example.com.
+- Individuals wishing to participate in Undergraduate Visiting Student opportunities in Arts & Sciences during the academic year should contact Ashley June Moore, Director of Summer Session & Programmatic Initiatives, at firstname.lastname@example.org.